Privacy Policy

 • Current and previous positions, current and previous companies you represent, publicly available professional information about you.

-• Payment card information - we don’t keep this information, but it may be processed over the phone only at the time of transaction or provided by you to a third-party payment processor (e.g. PayPal) on our ordering site.
+• Payment card information — we do not store this information.
+Payments may be processed over the phone at the time of transaction, or provided by you directly to a third-party payment processor such as PayPal or Stripe on our ordering site.

 • Your image and vehicle registration number may be recorded on CCTV when you visit one of our sites.